rk-gamemods/7D2D-CraftFromContainers/README.md

 2. Extract to `7 Days To Die/Mods/ProxiCraft/`
 3. Ensure EAC is disabled (required for all DLL mods)

+## Multiplayer Status

+**Untested in multiplayer.** The mod includes lock synchronization code but has not been validated in multiplayer environments.

+**Expected behavior:**
+- Should work when players use **separate containers** at different locations
+- May have issues with **shared storage** that multiple players access
+- Race conditions possible if players craft simultaneously from the same container

+**Technical limitation:** All container locking is client-side.
+There is no server-side validation to prevent concurrent access, so item duplication or loss could occur with shared containers.

 ## Project Structure

 ```